pickyourtrail_logo

 About Erawan Shrine Bangkok

 The offering and worship at the shrine go on all day, and the deities are paid their respect through the presentation of garlands, candles, incense, and wooden elephants by the locals, monks, and tourists.
 Also, it is an occasion for Thai traditional dance performers to perform as the offering and the blessing coincide.
+The shrine was rebuilt after a tragic 2015 incident and continues to operate with security measures in place.

 Read more: Bangkok Travel guide